 Podia’s page builder has more pre-built sections for author bio, testimonials, FAQs, and more.
 However, your ability to customize these is quite limited.

 Winner: Teachable wins this bout narrowly.
 This is because it offers more flexibility than Podia.
 However, in general, they’re both average.

 Payment Processor Integrations

-Payment processors are your means of getting paid for your hard work as a course creator.
+Payment processors are your means of getting paid for your hard work.